emidiovaleretto/covid-19-webapp-ms2-project/README.md

 ### Bugs and Fixes Implemented after Testing

+#### Bugs:

-* Bug: for some reason I cannot predict, the API is not computing the Daily Recovered and Total of Recovered.
+1. for some reason I cannot predict, the API is not computing the Daily Recovered and Total of Recovered.

+2. Some countries have more than one single word, like United States of America or United Kingdom, so the URL takes each name with the first capital letter <code>IE-Ireland-Flag-icon</code>.
+So I created a function that capitalize the first letter of each word in the variable so I can replace to the flag's URL.

+That way I got to solve the problem.

 ### Features left to Implement